 The Framework of teaching the four core subjects

 One of our short-term goals is to produce classroom and homeschool ready teaching content in the four core subjects.
 These resources bring to Muslim educators a new level of integration of faith and learning.

 A sine qua non of an authentic Islamic education is content that is thoroughly rooted in the Qurʾānic worldview and is delivered in a manner taught by the Prophet, upon him blessings and peace, in a setting that is full of remembrance of Allah Most High.
 MEF helps educators produce such content through the application of Ten Foundational Principles.

-MEF provides advisory services to schools and eudcators.
+MEF provides advisory services to school boards, individual schools and educators.

 Teachers are at the front-line of education.
 MEF supports them through well-designed professional development.